-If you are a Dual Enrollment Student: You MUST contact LSSC and send your final transcritp since this involves money!
+If you are a Dual Enrollment Student: You MUST contact LSSC and send your final transcript so that financial aid can be finalized.

 *Don't Forget: The FAFSA opens October 1st for the 2017-2018 school year!